Colonization of Mars: Gravity and size

 The surface gravity of Mars is just 38% that of Earth.
 Although microgravity is known to cause health problems such as muscle loss and bone demineralization, it is not known if Martian gravity would have a similar effect.
 The Mars Gravity Biosatellite was a proposed project designed to learn more about what effect Mars's lower surface gravity would have on humans, but it was cancelled due to a lack of funding.

 Mars has a surface area that is 28.4% of Earth's, which is only slightly less than the amount of dry land on Earth (which is 29.2% of Earth's surface).
-Mars has half the radius of Earth and only one-tenth the mass.
+Mars has half the radius of Earth and one-tenth the mass.
 This means that it has a smaller volume (≈15%) and lower average density than Earth.

 Magnetosphere

 Due to the lack of a magnetosphere, solar particle events and cosmic rays can easily reach the Martian surface.